Geek Therapy® is a 501(c)(3) nonprofit organization.

 Geek Therapy is part of the wonderful world of helping professionals integrating Geek culture into their work, often referred to as Therapeutic and Applied Geek and Gaming (TAGG).
 Think psychologists using comic books, social skills group using D&D, recreational therapists using anime, or teachers using video games to teach history.

-The term Geek Therapy was coined by JosuĆ© Cardona in 2011 and refers to a specific model of integrating Geek culture into practice.
-He was inspired by the Geek culture and mental health work of Lawrence Rubin, Robin Rosenberg, Patrick O’Connor, and others, and his clinical training in Rational Emotive Behavior Therapy at the Albert Ellis Institute in New York City, to develop his model further.
+The term Geek Therapy was coined by Josué Cardona in 2011 and refers to a specific model of integrating Geek culture into practice.
+In addition to the Geek Therapy model, the organization is dedicated to expanding the TAGG field.

-Since 2011, Geek Therapy has grown from a website celebrating how to use Geek culture for good to becoming a nonprofit organization in 2020.
+Since 2011, Geek Therapy has evolved from a website celebrating the positive use of Geek culture to a nonprofit organization in 2020.

 Geek Therapy’s Mission